 Don't forget to subscribe to The Van Conversion Newsletter for everything you need to get started with your own van conversion (We'll send you a free wiring diagram when you join).

-If you're looking for some guidance with your van conversion, you might be interested in Roaming Home; The Comprehensive Guide for Converting Your Van Into a Campervan.
-In the 380-page book (or ebook), you'll learn directly from Shane how to convert a van into your dream home - no prior experience needed!
+If you're looking for some guidance with your van conversion, you might be interested in our book Roaming Home, or in our online course The Van Conversion Mastery Course.
+You'll learn directly from Shane how to convert a van into your dream home - no prior experience needed!

 Until next time.